-Can I use my TV as a second monitor for the macOS desktop?
+Can I use my TV as a second monitor for the OS X desktop?

 Yes.
 This is useful if you need extra screen room to display the desktop and applications.
-Click AirPlay Mirroring On () and then click Use as Separate Display.
+Click AirPlay Mirroring On ( ) and then in the Use AirPlay Display To section of the AirPlay Mirroring menu, click Extend Desktop.